Nature, Magic, and Myth: The Dark Arts in Cornish Writing

 Myth and magic abound in both our histories and our fictions, and this is true particularly in Cornwall, where the landscape has long invited tales of magic and danger.
 But how are the Dark Arts written, rewritten, and embedded into the Cornish landscape, life, and fictions?
 How are the monsters and fears of the past and present managed and mitigated through magical acts?
 And how are these mythical and magical narratives reframed to subvert existing or to create new power structures?
 And how do place and space play into these narratives in a new way, when they have seen times we can only imagine?

 We are seeking innovative proposals that reinvent or investigate how the Dark Arts, in its broadest sense, are navigated within Cornish writing in relation to nature, myth, and magic.
-Critical or practice-based proposals are welcomed on creative writing, literature, oral or folktales, film, and television.
+Critical or practice-based proposals are welcomed on creative writing, literature, oral or folk tales, film, and television.

 Strategic alignment

-Projects deriving from this brief are expected to sit within the following Research & Innovation programme and department:
+Projects deriving from this brief are expected to sit within the Research & Knowledge Exchange strategy and the following department.

-Department | School of Communication |
+Department School of Communication

-As successful research degree project proposals must emphasise a clear alignment between the project idea and one or more of our Research & Innovation programmes, we recommend that you review details of the programme aligned to this brief before you complete the application process.
+All successful research degree project proposals must emphasise a clear alignment between the project idea and our Research & Knowledge Exchange strategy.

 Project brief lead